One thing most of us agree about Singapore is how safe it is, especially for women.

 According to Andrea, it doesn’t matter if you are a successful entrepreneur, all some people think about is, “Whether or not you were wearing a bra underneath a dress.
 To which I will answer now, yes I was.”

-Andrea stresses that on all the occasions she was harassed, she was well-clothed and well-behaved.
+Andrea stressed that on all the occasions when she was harassed, she was well-clothed and well-behaved.
 No, she wasn’t asking for it.